yext/search-core/docs/answers-core.highlightedvalue.path.md

 ```
 The associated path would then be `['description', 'featured']`

-If there are multiple highlighted values for a single field, they will have the same path.
+If there are highlighted values in an array, their index in the array will be represented in path as a number.

 ```
 {